gilluc/GCDGL/README.md

 I found the excellent Free42 from Thomas Sokken : https://thomasokken.com/free42/ .
 I decided to play with it!

-I got inspiration from Edward Shore (https://www.blogger.com/profile/13278913865743064653).
-He created the original version here : https://edspi31415.blogspot.com/2016/07/hp-42s-programming-part-i-matrix-column.html .
+I got inspiration from Edward Shore who created the original version here : https://edspi31415.blogspot.com/2016/07/hp-42s-programming-part-i-matrix-column.html .

 I saw that i can optimize its code by removing 2 lines ... (yeah!).
 I rewrote it!